 Step 5 — Choose the Right Color of Adirondack Chair

-If you’re buying a teak or aluminium adirondack chair, you’re likely to be limited in your choice of colors and finishes.
-If you’re going for injection moulded plastic, or, even better, HDPE lumber, you will have plenty of choices.
+If you’re buying a teak or aluminum Adirondack chair, you’re likely to be limited in your choice of colors and finishes.
+If you’re going for injection-molded plastic, or even better, HDPE lumber, you will have plenty of choices.

 These Adirondack materials are available in a wide variety of tones and colors.
-From beautiful grays, browns, greens, and other earth colors, through to vibrant hues of red, yellow, blue, and more that add some real visual distinction.
+From beautiful grays, browns, greens, and other earth tones to vibrant hues of red, yellow, blue, and more that add some real visual distinction.